Announcements – 01/26/2025

 FELLOWSHIP BREAKFAST

-FELLOWSHIP BREAKFAST: There are plenty of Sundays awaiting folks to offer to serve as hosts, starting with Nov.
-17 & 24.
+FELLOWSHIP BREAKFAST: There are plenty of Sundays awaiting folks to serve as breakfast hosts in the new year, starting with Feb.
+16 & 23.
 If you want to serve as a breakfast host for any Sunday in the months ahead, please use the signup sheet at the back of the church, or contact Sue Selz in the church office (sue.selz@aquiachurch.org or 540-659-4007).
 Please consider taking a turn in promoting fellowship within our parish through this weekly breakfast.
 The breakfast can be as simple or elaborate as you wish to provide.

 GUILD OF ALL SOULS